alterebro/cierzo/README.md

 ?>
 ```

-- Now you acn build the project with gulp
+- Now you can build the project with gulp

 ```sh
 $ gulp